 The chemical industry is highly regulated, helping member companies to achieve full regulatory compliance in the most cost-effective way is a key priority for CBA.

-CBA therefore engages with the legislative and regulatory process in Whitehall, Westminster, and Brussels.
+CBA therefore engages with the legislative and regulatory process in Whitehall, Westminster, Brussels, and the UN.
 Its expert resources are focused in three main areas: advocacy, implementation, and information and advice.